- Influenza (Flu)

 Fever and body aches usually last for three to five days, but cough and fatigue may last for two weeks or more.
 Although nausea, vomiting and diarrhea may accompany the flu, these gastrointestinal symptoms are rarely prominent.
 "Stomach flu" is an incorrect term sometimes used to describe gastrointestinal illnesses caused by other microorganisms.

-If you have chronic heart or lung disease, asthma, diabetes, HIV or kidney dysfunction, or if you’re pregnant or over age 65, you’re at higher risk for complications and should see your doctor at the first sign of flu symptoms.
+If you have chronic heart or lung disease, asthma, diabetes, HIV or kidney dysfunction, or if you’re pregnant or over age 65, you’re at higher risk for complications and contact your doctor at the first sign of flu symptoms.

 Medications to relieve aches and fever